GiuseppePatane/BlogApi/README.md

 ## Project structure

-1) *src* folder contains the source code of the application, all project are grouped  in the following  project folders:
+1)the *src* folder contains the source code of the application, all projects are grouped in the following project folders:
-    + **Core** : it contains the libraries relating to the domain logic of the application. and do not contain references to external libraries
+    + **Core**: it contains the libraries relating to the domain logic of the application. and do not contain references to external libraries
-    + **Infrastructure**  => it contains the libraries that interact with external services/libraries, such as the drivers of a specific database
+    + **Infrastructure**: it contains the libraries that interact with external services/libraries, such as the drivers of a specific database
-    + **Api** => contains the web api project.
+    + **Api**: contains the web api project.

-2) test folder contains the libraries for testing the application code behavior
+2) the test folder contains the libraries for testing the application code behaviour:
    + **BlogPost.UnitTest**:  project for testing the domain logic
    + **BlogPost.IntegrationTests**: project for testing the interaction between the domain logic and the database
-   + **BlogPost.FunctionalTest** project for testing the web api.
-It's start a test web server and a test db.
+   + **BlogPost.FunctionalTest** roject for testing the web API.
+Starts a test web server and a test DB.

-> N.B this  project structure in visible only with one of the following idee:
+> N.B This project structure is visible only with one of the following IDE:
 > * [Rider] (https://www.jetbrains.com/rider/)
 > * [Visual studio] (https://visualstudio.microsoft.com/it/) windows and mac
 > * [Visual studio code] (https://code.visualstudio.com/)  only with [this](https://marketplace.visualstudio.com/items?itemName=fernandoescolar.vscode-solution-explorer) plugin installed